Create an association shop in Switzerland: sell merch, tickets and courses online

 Which payment methods should a club shop offer?

-TWINT is the most popular mobile payment method in Switzerland and should always be enabled.
+TWINT is the most popular mobile payment method in Switzerland and should always be activated.
 Add at least Visa and Mastercard (credit and debit card) as well as PostFinance Pay.
 Apple Pay and Google Pay increase conversion among younger buyers.

 View detailed response